 Op-Eds/Features/Podcasts

-Rap on Trial: How an Aspiring Musician’s Words Led to Prison Time produced by Hidden Brain, NPR, May 2018
+Rap on Trial: How an Aspiring Musician’s Words Led to Prison Time, NPR, May 2018.

-A Potential Censorship or Criminalization of Rap Music published in the New York Times, December 2014.
+A Potential Censorship or Criminalization of Rap Music, New York Times, December 2014.

 Rap Lyrics or True Threats?
-It’s Time for the High Court to Decide published in Forbes, May 2014.
+It’s Time for the High Court to Decide, Forbes, May 2014.

-A new California trend– prosecuting rap published in the Los Angeles Times, April 2014.
+A New California trend — Prosecuting Rap, Los Angeles Times, April 2014.

-Rap Lyrics on Trial published in the New York Times, January 2014.
+Rap Lyrics on Trial, New York Times, January 2014.

 Talks